-Head coach: Saga Krantz
+Head Coach: Saga Krantz

 The team’s accomplishments make the Haydenettes sought after for team appearances, exhibitions, and corporate events.
 The team has appeared multiple times on NBC's TODAY show live from Rockefeller Centre and at The Holiday Tree Lighting at The Pond at Bryant Park televised by CBS-TV.
 They are also privileged to participate annually in An Evening With Champions - a figure skating exhibition to support cancer research and compassionate patient care at the Dana-Farber Cancer Institute.